SehamAnter1/Iimage-search-frontend/README.md

 # 📸 Visual Image Search - Frontend

 This is the frontend of the Visual Image Search app.
-It allows users to upload an image and search for visually similar images.
+It allows users to upload an image and search for visually similar images, also can append new image to the db.

 ## 🛠️ Tech Stack